 We went back to the room for a while, then had lunch in a little pizzeria.
 My sis and I went into the church in the Piazza (the Duomo of San Gimignano) while my daughter set up shop in the outdoor seating at one of the restaurants.
 We joined her there for our afternoon Moretti, the world go by (and a bizarre puppet show).
 We did lots of shopping too, especially my daughter.

 The highlight of our visit was a birthday dinner for my sister at a restaurant recommended by our hotel.
-The name of the restaurant is La Mangiatoia and I’ll write about it in my post on ‘Where to eat.’
+The name of the restaurant is La Mangiatoia and I’ve written about it in my post on ‘Places to eat.’
 We still talk about what a fun time we had there and I think it may be my sister’s favorite birthday dinner.

 As I mentioned above, when we returned to this area in 2016 we planned out a day where we started in Colle di Val d’Elsa, then did a lunch and wine tasting in Ulignano at Tenuta Torciano, then went to San Gimignano.
 We had so much to drink at lunch that we had to spend some time in the garden of the winery sobering up before heading to San Gimignano.
 (Tenuta Torciano is gorgeous and you can read about it in my Vineyards and Enotecas post.)
 We stopped along the way and my sis got several good pictures of San Gimignano across the valley.